 The best-of-three playoff series was used by the Western Conference/WIFU Final from 1950 to 1971.
 Series that required three games were normally played over a span of seven or eight days with the first game at the lower finisher on a Saturday and the final two games at the higher finisher on the following Wednesday and, if necessary, the next Saturday.

 Prior to 1973 and even more so prior to 1955 the CFL playoffs were a non-standard mixture of formats, participants and football unions.
-For a complete picture of the early history of football and Grey Cup before the CFL, cfldb suggests you pick up a copy of the CFL's Facts, Figures and Records or one of many books on the early days of Canadian football and the Grey Cup.
+For a complete picture of the early history of football and Grey Cup before the CFL, we suggest you pick up a used copy of a CFL's Facts, Figures and Records for any season 1985-2014 or download the latest annual CFL Guide and Record Book or one of many books on the early days of Canadian football and the Grey Cup.

 The CFL addresses this question in their FAQ.
 The CFL draws most of its officials from the CIS level.

 There is a large need for football officials in Canada, starting at the grass roots level.
 If you have an interest in becoming a football official and don't believe you should start at the professional level, then get involved at the minor football or high school football level before moving up into Junior and CIS football.